gdaverdin/bioinfo/Lab-2-:-Transcriptome-Assembly.md

 https://wiki.gacrc.uga.edu/wiki/Tophat

 We're going to align both the Brain and the Adrenal tissues separately.
+Go ahead and make a submission script, call it whatever you like (I named mine "run_tophat_brainadrenal.sh), and format it like this:

+    #!/bin/bash
     export LD_LIBRARY_PATH=/usr/local/boost/1.54.0/gcc447/lib:/usr/local/gcc/4.7.1/lib:/usr/local/gcc/4.7.1/lib64:${LD_LIBRARY_PATH}
     /usr/local/tophat/latest/bin/tophat2 -o adrenal_tophat chr19.fa Adrenal_1.fq Adrenal_2.fq
     /usr/local/tophat/latest/bin/tophat2 -o brain_tophat chr19.fa Brain_1.fq Brain_2.fq

+Submit it to the rcc-30d queue using

+    qsub -q rcc-30d -cwd ./run_tophat_brainadrenal.sh

 Aligned reads are output in a format called SAM/BAM.
 SAM (Sequence Alignment/Map) is a uniform and accepted format to output read alignment locations and quality scores.
 BAM is a compressed (binary) format of SAM, which will be smaller in size.
 Read up on SAM/BAM format and how data is stored here : http://genome.sph.umich.edu/wiki/SAM